doeixd/csv-utils/README.md

 ### Important Note: Mutability and Query Results

+This library is not meant to be used in the browser, and used nodejs apis.

 Many of the query methods in this library, such as `findRowWhere` and `findRowsWhere`, **return direct references to the objects within the CSV data**, rather than creating new copies.
 This design choice enhances performance and enables efficient in-place modifications, but it also introduces a potential pitfall.

 **Benefits of Mutability:**